mdxabu/Student-CRUD/SETUP.md

     history VARCHAR(150)
 );
 ```
-## the below query will used to see the histories 🔽
+## the below query will use to see the histories 🔽
 ```sql
 SELECT * FROM history;
 ```